-According to the data released by the Supreme People's Court, the number of cases accepted by courts across the country reached 33 million in 2021, an increase of 170 per cent in 10 years.
+According to the data released by the Supreme People's Court, the number of cases accepted by courts across the country reached 45.6 million in 2023, an increase of 15.62 per cent compared to that of 2022.
 The volume of cases has always been an issue for judges, especially those in big cities.
 Capacity issues do not prevent the courts from listing disputes in a timely manner but they exert great pressures on judges, who have to work overtime to schedule hearings and render decisions.